vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - Calculated and logged PnL per trade for PDF.
   - Captured market context (trend, volatility, volume) at each trade for PDF.
   - Formatted trade log for PDF inclusion.
+- Log indicator values at decision points for PDF (trade log now includes SMA values at entry/exit for each transaction; TDD, minimal code, 2025-04-27)

 ---